ericmaicon/movie/README.md

 ### UI kit

 This is the package where the generic components is located.
 This component should be the main component library of the project and where every generic component will be located.
 No specific logic should be put in here.

+You can check every component created here using [Storybook](https://storybook.js.org/) as mentioned in `Running Storybook in UI kit` section

 ### Core